umccr/google_lims/docs/2019-01-09_bcbio_singletons.md

 * sync the resulting folder structure to a Raijin project folder
 * clean up and remove the linked data

 It is recommended to generate your own private staging folder even when using the `umccr` user to avoid overwriting concurrent transfers from other group members.
-The process translates to
+For me this process translates to:

+`chmod -R g+rwX /data/cephfs/punim0010/data/Transfer/raijin_hofmann/`

 `sudo -i -u umccr`